natedogg2020/Basic_Map_Reduce/README.md

    - Any assumptions outside this document
    - Team member names and x500
    - Contribution by each member of the team

+### Nathaniel
+1. Spawn child processes that execute reducer using exec
+1. Wait for all child processes to complete after reducer child processes are created
+1. Added Error handling for failed child process creation
+1. Update README
+   1. Added name to team member names and x500
+   1. Project Purpose
+   1. Added to Assumptions